 Our most recent survey data from graduates shows:

-See what Sheffield's postgraduate alumni say in our career case studies section.
+Hear more from Sheffield's postgraduate alumni in our career case studies section.

 To apply for MA Magazine Journalism you'll need one of the following:

 If English is not your first language, or your first degree was not taught in English, you'll need to demonstrate your aptitude in the language.
 Our requirement is for an overall IELTS score of 7, with a minimum of 7 in each component, or the equivalent scores in another qualification.